Code-Institute-Submissions/find-a-match/README.md

 #### Layout

 This is a multi-page layout, but designed with simplicity in mind.
-The home page displays the menu with three options.
+- The home page displays the menu with three options.
     - New game - which on press transfer user to difficulty menu.
     - Instructions - which on press show player game rules and instruction of game.
     - Settings - which transfer player to settings menu where he can choose from three background option.

 #### Wireframes

-Is designed with [Balsamiq Wireframes](https://balsamiq.com/wireframes/).
+- Is designed with [Balsamiq Wireframes](https://balsamiq.com/wireframes/).
 These were the first version of scope and some things have changed, removed or left for later development.

 Wireframes can be find  [here.](/readme_files/find-a-match-wireframes.pdf)

+- Flow Chart is designed with [Lucidchart](https://app.lucidchart.com/).
 Flow Chart can be find [here.](/readme_files/find-a-match-flowchart.pdf)

 ## Features